 Please note that theses subject to any embargo will only be accepted for nomination and consideration for the award once the embargo period has elapsed.

-Please email applications in a single PDF document to Dr Joe Berry, Chair of the Awards Committee of ACIS (berryj@unimelb.edu.au), by the 22nd December 2023.
+Please email applications in a single PDF document to A/Prof. Jitendra Mata, Chair of the Awards Committee of ACIS (jitendra.mata@ansto.gov.au), by the 13 December 2024.
 Receipt will be acknowledged by return email.
 If in the opinion of the Board of ACIS there is no sufficiently compelling application, the Board may refrain from making an award in any given year.
-Requests for further information should also be addressed directly to Dr Joe Berry.
-The recipient of the Best Thesis Prize will be notified by email and announced in the ACIS newsletter.
+Requests for further information should also be addressed directly to A/Prof. Jitendra Mata.
+The recipient of the Best Thesis Prize will be notified by email and announced in the ACIS newsletter/ACIS website.

 The decision of the judges will be subject to the approval of the ACIS Board.
 The Board decision is final, and no discussions or correspondence will be entered into.